International Association for Analytical Psychology

 Right now we are facing a globally extremly difficult situation, and especially in certain areas the affect of the corona virus has completely changed the life for many people.
 Since January, our colleagues in China have provided psychological aid for the victims of the virus and the same work has started in Italy, France and other places as well.
-Read more HERE.
+Read more HERE and watch the three videos to the right where IAAP Vice-President Emilija Kiehl interviews Jungian Analysts on the psychological aid for victims of coronavirus.
 Although our colleagues work for free, financial support is necessary.
 Please use the donate button at the bottom of this page if you want to support the work.

 IAAP, International Association for Analytical Psychology